Scaling dynamics of the ultracold Bose gas: Scaling dynamics: equations of motion

 the equation of motion for the scaling parameters in terms of the field $\phi(\rho_\ii,t)$.
-In our scaling GPE we also require the equation of motion for $\sigma_\ii(t)$.
-We can cast \eref{dl0dt} as a simple statement of reduction to first order $d\lambda_\ii/dt=\sigma_\ii$, and find an analogous expression for $\dot\sigma_\ii$ by differentiating \eref{dl0dt} and using \eref{jeom} to replace $\dot J_i$ with the fluid stress tensor and a potential term, to give the equation of motion
+We do not need to evaluate this directly due to our reduction to first order.
+Differentiating \eref{dl0dt} and using \eref{jeom} to replace $\partial_t J_i$, we find the equation of motion